Lost Creek Ranger Shuksan

 Ranger Dusty x Snake River Dallys

-We gelded Shuksan only because his mother Dallys had a propensity for significantly early births; because Shuksan is not female, we couldn’t directly evaluate him for presence or absence of that trait.
-In all other respects (remembering that intact disposition is different and can’t be evaluated with certainty in a castrate), Shuksan might have made “stud quality”; he is indeed an exceptional fellow.
-However, at maturity, Shuksan has developed a minor case of a skin condition suspiciously like his granddam Morgan has.
-For that reason, we feel it's a VERY good thing he is not contributing to the gene pool.
+We gelded Shuksan only because his mother Dallys had a propensity for significantly early births; because Shuksan was not female, we couldn’t directly evaluate him for presence or absence of that trait.
+In all other respects (remembering that intact disposition is different and can’t be evaluated with certainty in a castrate), Shuksan might have made “stud quality”; he was indeed an exceptional fellow.
+However, at maturity, Shuksan developed a less-severe case of a chronic skin condition exactly like his granddam Morgan had.
+For that reason, we feel it's a VERY good thing he did not contribute to the gene pool.

 “Shuksan” is a native word (either Nooksack, Lummi, or Skagit, depending on your source) meaning “place of the storm wind” or “rocky and precipitous.”
 Mount Shuksan is a frequently-photographed (and photogenic), rocky and precipitous peak in northern Washington state.
 Our Shuksan certainly had a bit of a stormy start, and he’s also become rather popular with our farm visitors.